This page is designed to provide historical information regarding the MDHE's Curriculum Alignment Initiative (CAI).

 Drivers for the CAI

 The work of the CAI is part of MDHE strategy to increase participation in higher education and to smooth pathways for students entering into and progressing in higher education.
 The goal is of this work is to improve the college readiness of students throughout Missouri, by clearly articulating to high school students what it means to be college ready, and to smooth transfer of entry-level collegiate courses.
 CAI is mandated by Senate Bill 389 (2007) and directs public colleges and universities to work with the CBHE to develop entry- and exit-level competencies for entry level collegiate coursework.
-CAI is also driven by the work of the METS Coalition, as well as the P-20 Council and the Director of Education and Workforce Innovation.
+CAI was also driven by the work of the Missouri METS Coalition, as well as the P-20 Council and the Director of Education and Workforce Innovation.

 The CAI focuses on seven core areas: Arts and Humanities, Engineering and Technology, English and Communications, Foreign Languages, Mathematics, Science, and Social Sciences.
 Educators from across the state in each of these areas worked in discipline workgroups to develop the entry- and exit- competencies.
 The postsecondary faculty are joined in this work by K-12 Advisors.
 There were over 400 volunteers who collaborated to develop more than 800 individual competencies across the seven core areas.
 The seven discipline workgroups were directed by the Curriculum Alignment Steering Committee (CAS) which is comprised of discipline workgroup representatives and K-12 administrators, Post-Secondary administrators, Department of Elementary and Secondary Education staff, and MDHE staff.